Governance

 Management

-Matthias Grolier was a lawyer at the Paris Bar for 14 years, working in both Anglo-Saxon and French firms.
-A specialist in business law, he was involved in numerous national and international mergers and acquisitions, as well as private equity transactions.
+Formerly a member of the Paris Bar for 14 years, Matthias Grolier is specialised in business law, advising on numerous national and international mergers and acquisitions and private equity transactions.

-In October 2018, he joined the office of the French Minister of Culture, where his responsibilities included European and international affairs, the French language, Francophonie, books, and reading.
-In this role, he notably worked on issues such as the restitution of cultural property, France’s influence policy, and the international strategy of French cultural institutions.
+In October 2018, he joined the office of the French Minister of Culture, where his responsibilities included European and international affairs, the promotion of the French language, Francophonie, reading, and the book industry.
+In this role, he notably worked on issues such as the restitution of cultural property, France’s cultural influence policy, and the international strategy of French cultural institutions.

-In July 2020, Matthias Grolier was appointed Deputy Chief of Staff to the Minister Delegate for Foreign Trade and Attractiveness at the Ministry for Europe and Foreign Affairs.
-There, he oversaw bilateral economic relations, promoted France as an investment destination, and supported French companies in their international expansion.
+In July 2020, Matthias Grolier was appointed Deputy Chief of Staff to the Minister Delegate for Foreign Trade and Economic Attractiveness, part of the Ministry for Europe and Foreign Affairs.
+There, he oversaw bilateral economic relations, promoted France as a destination for foreign investment, and supported French companies in their international expansion.

-In May 2026, on the proposal of the Minister of Culture and the Minister for Europe and Foreign Affairs, Matthias Grolier was appointed Chief Executive Officer of France Muséums.
+In May 2026, at the joint recommendation of the Minister of Culture and the Minister for Europe and Foreign Affairs of France, Matthias Grolier was appointed Chief Executive Officer of France Muséums.

 Matthias Grolier graduated from Panthéon-Assas University and HEC Paris.
-He is an auditor of the IHEDN and an Officer of the Order of Arts and Letters.
+He is an auditor of the IHEDN (France’s National Defence and Security Institute) and an Officer of the Ordre des Arts et des Lettres.

 Board